WebReflection/micro-repl/README.md

 <sup><sub>**WARNING**</sub></sup>

 Please note this module is experimental.
-The current exports might change if actually the *board* is the best option this module offers (and I am definitively leading toward this conclusion).
+The current exports might change if actually the *board* reference is the best option this module offers (and I am definitively leading toward this conclusion).

 - - -